Most Popular Angular Component Libraries

 Usage of Onsen UI:

-1. Create new project “angular-onsen-examples” using below command
+1. Create a new project “angular-onsen-examples” using the command below:

 ng new angular-onsen-examples